WebOrigami/docs/src/content/cli/intro4.md

 ## Transform data into something presentable with a template

-<span class="tutorialStep"></span> Template languages are useful for translating data into something you can present to a user.
+Template languages are useful for translating data into something you can present to a user.
 As a bare-bones template language, let's look at a function that renders HTML using a native JavaScript template literal:

 ```console
 $ ori template.js